 The REZUROCK tablet should be swallowed whole with a glass of water.
-Do not cut, crush or chew the REZUROCK tablet.
+DO NOT CUT, CRUSH OR CHEW the tablet.

 If you are taking REZUROCK, make sure to tell your health care team about all of the prescription and over-the-counter medicines (including proton pump inhibitors, or PPIs), vitamins and herbal products you are taking because they may affect how REZUROCK works.

-Take REZUROCK as recommended by your health care team.
+Take REZUROCK as prescribed by your health care team.